“Any book by Nancy Campbell has to be worth reading.”

 Carol Ann Duffy

 Nancy Campbell is a Scottish poet and non-fiction writer whose work embraces themes of landscape, migration and memory, climate and culture.
-In 2020 she received the prestigious Ness Award Society for environmental writing from the Royal Geographical Society for a decade-long creative response to the polar regions across works of non-fiction (The Library of Ice), poetry (Disko Bay) and artist’s books (How to Say ‘I Love You’ in Greenlandic).
-In 2018 Nancy was appointed the UK’s Canal Laureate, a project managed by The Poetry Society and the Canal & River Trust.
-Many of the poems written during her two-year laureateship were installed along the waterways where they could be seen projected on wharves at night, stencilled on towpaths, or engraved into fish gates; they are collected in the pamphlet Navigations.
+In 2020 she received the prestigious Ness Award for environmental writing from the Royal Geographical Society for a decade-long creative response to the Arctic across works of non-fiction (The Library of Ice), poetry (Disko Bay) and artist’s books (How to Say ‘I Love You’ in Greenlandic).
+Subsequently, Nancy turned her attention closer to home as the UK’s Canal Laureate, a project managed by The Poetry Society and the Canal & River Trust.
+Many of the poems written during her laureateship were installed along the waterways where they could be seen projected on wharves at night, stencilled on towpaths, or engraved into fish gates; they are collected in the pamphlet Navigations (2020).

-Image credits: Ella Foote for Outdoor Swimming Magazine, UK; Markus Wächter for Berliner Zeitung, Germany
+Image credit: Markus Wächter for Berliner Zeitung, Germany